sfbuysse/SW_IT_PopDiffPlasticity/03_Figures.md

 ```

 # phenology
 Graphs showing general phenology trends.
-The goal of these is a quick comparison, likely will not be in the manuscript.
+The goal of these is a quick comparison.

 2021